 limitations to prosecute a vehicular homicide case is five years.
 After the accident, John moved.

 He didn’t return to Colorado for seven years.

 John had moved on from the accident, but his statute of limitations did not.
 John faces

 prosecution since the statute of limitations was not running down while he was away.

 Robinson & Henry, P.C. | Criminal Defense Attorneys

 As you can see, Colorado’s criminal statute of limitations is lengthy, and it can be confusing.
 If you’ve been charged with a crime, you need an expert criminal defense attorney.

 Robinson & Henry’s criminal defense attorneys are up to speed on the state’s ever changing criminal statutes, including how long the state has to prosecute.

 Let us help you build a strong defense.
-Schedule your free consultation online or call (303) 688-0944 and learn more about the criminal statute of limitations.
+Schedule your case assessment online or call (303) 688-0944 and learn more about the criminal statute of limitations.